All Episodes

 And we don't have enough uranium on our own, so the idea that we would allow any foreign entity, never mind a bad actor like Putin and a hostile regime, Russia, to get access to this is beyond any comprehension.

-Yeah, so almost 30 years across multiple U.S. intelligence agencies, uh, going back to the 1980s, and six years undercover inside the Russian nuclear industry.
+Yeah, so almost 30 years across multiple U.S. intelligence agencies going back to the 1980s and six years undercover inside the Russian nuclear industry.

-And that sum of the three million dollars, this is the Russians speaking now, telling the informant, some of the uh three million dollars that was paid to that lobbying firm uh was to be used uh to provide pro bono donations of free work to the Clinton Foundation so that they would ingratiate themselves with the Clinton Foundation.
+this is the Russians speaking now, telling the informant, some of the $3 million that was paid to that lobbying firm was to be used to provide pro bono donations of free work to the Clinton Foundation so that they would ingratiate themselves with the Clinton Foundation.

 Now, that's a sensational allegation.